tamaskis/planet3D-MATLAB/README.md

 `planet_surface = planet3D(__)` does the same as the previous two syntaxes, but also returns the `Surface` object defining the planet.

+## Note
+   - Use the `background` function (see below) to set the plot background.
+When using `background` to set the plot background, the function call on `background` must occur *before* the function call on `planet3D`, otherwise the background will be plotted *over* the celestial body.
+   - If you want to produce separate plots on separate figures using the `planet3D` function, always use the [`drawnow`](https://www.mathworks.com/help/matlab/ref/drawnow.html) command before initializing a new figure to ensure that the correct plots are drawn on the correct figures.
+   - All fields of `opts` do NOT have to be defined; when a field is left undefined, the rest of the plot settings are set to default values.
+Additionally, `Color`, `LineWidth`, and `LineStyle` are only relevant when plotting the Earth's coastlines.